christianhg/pof-guide/README.md

 > Learn how to talk functional programming and impress your friends.

-All code examples are written in JavaScript and have an implicit dependency on [Ramda](http://ramdajs.com/).
+All code examples are written in JavaScript.

 - [Domain and Codomain](#domain-and-codomain)
 - [Partial and Total Functions](#partial-and-total-functions)